 \subsubsection{Energetics}

 We now turn to the variational Monte Carlo (VMC) evaluation of the ground-state energies of the eight $\mathrm{U(1)}$ chiral spin-liquid {\it Ans\"atze} introduced above.
-The resulting energies, summarized in Table~\ref{tab:variational_energy}, are systematically higher than those obtained from state-of-the-art numerical approaches such as exact diagonalization, tensor-network methods, or large-scale variational optimizations tailored specifically to the NN $S=\tfrac12$ Heisenberg antiferromagnet on the pyrochlore lattice~\cite{Chandra-2018,Muller-2019,Schafer-2020,Derzhko-2020,Hagymasi-2021,Astrakhantsev-2021,Schafer-2023,Pohle-2023}.
+The resulting energies are summarized in Table~\ref{tab:variational_energy}.
+For reference, and to place these values on the scale of the nearest-neighbor spin-$1/2$ pyrochlore Heisenberg antiferromagnet, Table~\ref{tab:nn-pyrochlore-energy-comparison} collects representative energy estimates from recent numerical and variational studies.

+The comparison shows that the fixed-flux chiral $\mathrm{U(1)}$ states considered here lie above the best available estimates for the pure nearest-neighbor model.
+For example, recent DMRG and NLCE-based studies, hard-hexagon variational states, and large-scale mVMC calculations give energies in the approximate range $E_0/(NJ)\simeq -0.477$ to $-0.492$, depending on the method and on whether the quoted number is a strict variational upper bound, a finite-size value, or an extrapolated estimate.
+By contrast, the lowest energy among the present chiral $\mathrm{U(1)}$ PSG states is approximately $-0.4593J$, obtained for the staggered-flux state $(\pi,\pi/2,0)$ in Table~\ref{tab:variational_energy}.
 This observation is neither unexpected nor problematic in the present context.
 Our primary goal is not to establish the lowest variational energy for the NN model, but rather to construct and characterize a controlled family of chiral $\mathrm{U(1)}$ spin liquids and to elucidate their emergent gauge structure, correlation signatures, and systematic dependence on flux patterns.
-In this sense, the variational energies serve as a diagnostic of proximity between competing quantum phases rather than as a decisive criterion for ground-state selection.

 Indeed, Table~\ref{tab:variational_energy} reveals that the different chiral {\it Ans\"atze} form a relatively narrow energy manifold, despite exhibiting markedly distinct behavior in their equal-time spin structure factors and gauge-sector dominance (Sec.~\ref{sec:monopole-flux} and Table~\ref{tab:gauge_dominance}).
 This separation between energetic ranking and correlation structure highlights an important point: variational states that are not energetically optimal for the pure NN model may nevertheless provide particularly clean realizations of specific emergent gauge phenomena, such as strongly anisotropic pinch points associated with a Coulomb phase.